piyueh/distrosa/README.md

 Using `.to(torch.float64)` after a PyTorch module is created will not help either, as these temporary or hidden tensors are created with `float32` initially.

+### Vectorization

+If using `torch.autograd.functional.jacobian` to get the Jacobian matrix of multiple points with respect to the parameters of the distribution, this function will apply the gradient calculation point by point.
+This means it will not enjoy the performance benefits of vectorization.
+This is due to that PyTorch does not have real automatic differentiation of vectorized output with respect to vectorized input.

+On the other hand, if using some thing like `loss.backward()` to get the gradient of a scalar loss with respect to the parameters of the distribution, then it will be fine.

+### `torch.jit.script`

+Currently, only `Sensitivity1D`, `SensitivityND`, and `SensitivityDDDiag` works with `torch.jit.script`.

 ## Installation: